MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 1. You can now manually review the outputs for each question by selecting the thumbs up or down icon at the bottom right of a response.
 Rate each response, ensuring you include at least one thumbs up and one thumbs down response in your ratings.
 1. Select **Save results** from the top bar.
 Enter `manual_evaluation_results` as the name for the results.
 1. Using the menu on the left, navigate to **Evaluation**.
 1. Select the **Manual evaluations** tab to find the manual evaluations you just saved.
-Note that you can explore your previously created manual evaluations, continue where you left of, and save the updated evaluations.
+Note that you can explore your previously created manual evaluations, continue where you left off, and save the updated evaluations.

 ## Evaluate your copilot with the built-in metrics